OpenDevicePartnership/patina-paging/docs/paging.md

 ### Self mapping is not already enabled

-When self-mapping is not active (which is usually the case), the assumption is that the pages provided by the allocator are already mapped.
+When self-mapping is not active, the assumption is that the pages provided by the allocator are already mapped.
 This is because, without self-mapping being enabled (since CR3 points to non-self-mapped page tables), we cannot use the self-mapping trick to modify those pages.
 As a result, we are required to have those pages mapped in advance in order to wire them properly.

 ### Self mapping is already active

-Once self-mapping is enabled (i.e., when CR3 is updated to point to the self-mapped page tables), any page tables needed to map new memory regions no longer need to be pre-mapped.
+Once self-mapping is enabled (i.e., when CR3 is already updated to point to the self-mapped page tables), any page tables needed to map new memory regions no longer need to be pre-mapped.
 Since CR3 now references the self-mapped page tables, we can leverage the trick to map and access the corresponding page table